How to Build an Effective Social Media Fundraising Campaign – Tools & Tips

 Engaged followers are often the ones who will spread the word about your organization.
 An engaged community will share your content with other like-minded friends and individuals in their social media circle.
 They are very likely the people who will respond to your appeals to donate.

+It is essential for an organization to respond to comments and questions, and to be attentive and active on all social media sites.
 Publicly recognize people who retweet, like, and mention your organization on all your social media accounts.
 Thank those who comment.
 Respond to comments and questions in a timely manner.
+All these actions will strengthen your relations with supporters.